paragnassa/ECGpredictor_heroku/README.md

-# ecgpred_heroku
+# eECGpred_heroku
-ISE 589-4 Course Project :
+UCS757 Building Innovative Project Course Project :
 A very simple app using python-flask and machine learning to predict if your ECG is an anomaly or not.